Julia Trotzki

 I’ll show you:

-How to get the classic margarita just right.
+How to make the classic margarita perfectly.

-How to mix the Valencia margarita – our signature drink that you can also order at SAPOORI in Cala d’Or in Mallorca.
+How to mix the Valencia Margarita – our signature drink that you can also order at SAPOORI in Cala d’Or in Mallorca.

 What makes a Margarita?